 Her riders feel a little extra joy with the fancy horse privilege as many think she belongs in a parade or on a carousel.
 She is 2004 model who we were blessed with in 2022.
 Kate has come to us with thanks to a grant from the Goreski Private Foundation and is a welcome addition to the team.

 Black Beauty is often the horse selected for the more advanced rider.
 She has great movement and makes the ride interesting every time.
 Also known as “Black” or “Beauty”, we have here a striking Standard-bred mare appropriately named after the celebrated horse in Anna Sewell’s book.
 Black Beauty is admired from afar for her incredible looks.
 Lucky for the program, she has a personality to match.

 Being the youngest horse in our program who joined G.R.A.C.E. in 2017, Black Beauty is no newcomer to therapeutic riding, having previously worked at another center.
 As one of our bigger horses, she can comfortably carry larger riders, which she does willingly and with great care.

 She is also trained in cart driving and knows how to pull heavy weights as well.
 Much appreciated for her gentle spirit, Black Beauty will likely be with us a long time, especially given her ability to handle several different tasks.

+MISTY is the pony most start on as she is pokey and cute.
+She makes reaching and bending easy and also specializes in Hippotherapy and lead line classes.
 Misty has been a member of the G.R.A.C.E. team since 2011.
 Smaller in size, Misty has a way of being reassuring to potentially nervous, lighter riders.

 Known as a delicate stepper, her caring personality and dainty build often make her an appealing option for first-time riders with whom she is particularly experienced.
 Her slow, gentle step makes it easy for new riders to maintain balance.